jeffboody/libai/readme-nn.md

 * Implementations may vectorize code across mini-batches
 * Batch Normalization may further improve convergence

-The batch size is a hyperparameter that is selected when designing the neural network.
-It was suggested that a good default mini-batch size is 32.
+The batch size is a hyperparameter and it was suggested that a good default is 32.
 It may also be possible to increase the batch size over time as this reduces the variance in the gradients when approaching a minimal solution.

 References